Splitting algorithm and normed convergence for drawing the random fractal Loewner curves: Sup-norm convergence in probability

-In the following, we use $\norm{\cdot}_{[0,1],\infty}$ for the sup-norm on the interval $[0,1].$ In addition, we use $||\cdot||$ to denote the mesh size of our partition of the time interval.
-In this section we give a strong convergence in probability to the decay rate of the $\norm{\cdot}_{[0,1],\infty}$ norm (\textit{i.e. supremum norm}) between the original Loewner curve and our scheme.
+In the following, we use $\norm{\vdot}_{[0,1],\infty}$ for the sup-norm on the time interval $[0,1].$ In addition, we use $\norm{\vdot}$ to denote the mesh size of our partition for this time interval.
+In this section we give a uniform convergence in probability to the decay rate of the $\norm{\vdot}_{[0,1],\infty}$ norm (\textit{i.e. sup-norm}) between the original Loewner curve and our simulation.